Why Register with the College?

 Application and Registration Fees

-You are eligible for a $100 membership fee exemption for the first two years of membership immediately following registration if you apply for registration no later than December 31st of the year you obtain your degree or diploma.
-If you fail to pay the $180 annual fee prior to the date on which the late penalty is effective in the first year of membership, you will not be eligible for the $100 exemption in the subsequent year.
+You are eligible for a $100 membership fee exemption for the first two years of membership immediately following registration if your application for registration is received by the College no later than December 31st of the year you obtain your degree or diploma.
+If you fail to pay the annual fee prior to the date on which the late penalty is effective in the first year of membership, you will not be eligible for the exemption in the subsequent year.
 This new graduate fee exemption also applies to those graduating with a Certificate in Social Work Practice from the Internationally Educated Social Work Professionals Program at Ryerson University.

 - Fees must be submitted with the application form.

 - Payment may be made by Visa or MasterCard, cheque or money order payable to the Ontario College of Social Workers and Social Service Workers.
 Please note: Once your cheque is deposited, we wait 10-12 business days to ensure the cheque clears before proceeding with your application.
-Payment by debit card including Visa Debit cards is not accepted.
+Payment by debit card including Visa Debit and Mastercard Debit is not accepted.

 - Applicants are responsible for payment of fees to third-party providers, if applicable, such as credential evaluation assessments and/or translation services.